jjvanzon/JJs-Music-Production-2020-2024/README.md

 ### Impulse Tracker

-- 'Rock' tracker song
+- [ ] 'Rock' tracker song
-    - Made using Impulse Tracker
+    - [x] It seems there are 2 variations.
-    - It seems there are 2 variations.
+    - [x] May use EXAM2.IT but slower
-    - [ ] May use ROKZAWEL.IT but faster?
+    - [ ] Take some inspiration from ROKZAWEL.IT ?
-    - [ ] May use EXAM2.IT but slower?
+    - [ ] Echo at the end ?
 - Zielig.IT
     - [ ] Make longer?
 - Realgene.s3m